Diorla/character-generator-mobile/markdown/key.md

 # Waist sizes

 > Normal weight sizes correlates with weight or BMI.
 It will also work with hips and bust.
 So if a person has a low weight and big bust & hips, then I can say, thin waist.

+# Other Features

+- Forehead: big or normal
+- Smile: Toothy, Big or normal